 Let’s look at all the investment options out there to see where split-share corporations fit in the investing world.

-The intention is to show relative risk as you choose to invest based on what it holds.
-The first row represent the standard investments we know which represent how companies access funds in general.
+The intention is to show the relative risk as you choose to invest based on what it holds.
+The first row represents the standard investments we know which represent how companies access funds in general.

 A stock, or an IPO, is a way for a company to access funds to grow and then it flows on the secondary market.
 Same deal with bonds by the way.

-Options are additional trading strategy leveraging the underlying securities with the intention to magnify profits, but it can also magnify your losses.
+Options are additional trading strategies leveraging the underlying securities with the intention of magnifying profits, but they can also magnify your losses.

 Anything that uses options is then applying a magnifier but usually on the income and not on the value of the stocks as it has no effect on the stock price of the underlying assets.